 An example of dueling experts is a Pennsylvania case currently addressing “trauma-informed” theories of memory and historical sex abuse.
 Campers at a Cape Cod summer camp have sued as adults, alleging that the camp permitted them to be sexually abused by an older boy.
 The case will turn on the credibility of plaintiffs’ testimony about events from many years in the past.

 Both sides are calling experts.
-The plaintiffs called a Dr. Pittman, who is expected to testify that sexual trauma may cause Post Traumatic Stress Disorder (which few would find remarkable).
-But he is also expected to testify about some of the most controversial “trauma-informed” approaches to evidence, for example that the plaintiffs’ allegedly inconsistent account of events can be explained by their trauma.
+The plaintiffs called Dr. Pittman, who is expected to testify that sexual trauma may cause Post Traumatic Stress Disorder (which few would find remarkable).
+But he is also expected to testify about some of the most controversial “trauma-informed” approaches to evidence, for example, that the plaintiffs’ allegedly inconsistent account of events can be explained by their trauma.

 The court refused to exclude Dr. Pittman, but it also strictly disallowed him from opining about the credibility of specific factual allegations.
 In addition, the court emphasized that the summer camp could call its own rebuttal expert, who is expected to refute “the idea that traumatic memories may be subconsciously suppressed but accurately recovered many years later.”
 The plaintiffs, for their part, moved to exclude him.